MartaL0b0/CS2013_3013/README.md

 **Web Interface + REST API: Python Flask** [Link](http://flask.pocoo.org/)

-We used the Flask Python framework to handle the backend along with some libraries such as **passlib.hash, sqlalchemy, marshmallow, celery**
+We used the Flask Python framework to handle the backend along with some libraries such as **passlib.hash, sqlalchemy, marshmallow, celery**.

 **Authentication: JSON Web Tokens** [Link](https://jwt.io/)